 The donation of biosamples from ill and healthy people can make a very valuable contribution to biomedical research and safety in patient care.
-Centrally organised academic biobanks2a, which collect, process, store and distribute human biospecimens and associated data to research projects, have become increasingly important worldwide.
+Centrally organised academic biobanks^{2a}, which collect, process, store and distribute human biospecimens and associated data to research projects, have become increasingly important worldwide.
 In Germany, academic biobanks focusing on human biosamples have developed into efficient infrastructures for medical research over the past decade.
-With the German Biobank Node (GBN)b and the German Biobank Alliance (GBA)c, the German government has launched central initiatives to establish professional, quality-assured biobanks and to harmonise them and to promote their networking.

-&lt;sup>1 Editorial team: Dr. Ronny Baber, Peter Böhm, Dr. Katharina Glanz, Dr. Stefanie Houwaart, Verena Huth, Prof. Dr. Roland Jahns, Sebastian Kahnt, Dagmar Rath, Dr. Cornelia Specht, Julius Wiegand; Contact: germanbiobanknode@charite.de
+1 Editorial team: Dr. Ronny Baber, Peter Böhm, Dr. Katharina Glanz, Dr. Stefanie Houwaart, Verena Huth, Prof. Dr. Roland Jahns, Sebastian Kahnt, Dagmar Rath, Dr. Cornelia Specht, Julius Wiegand;

+Contact: germanbiobanknode@charite.de

-&lt;sup>2 See the glossary at the end of the document, which explains the terms marked with letters.
+2 See the glossary at the end of the document, which explains the terms marked with letters.
 References and bibliographical references are numbered and are also found at the end of the document.